LSSTDESC/Twinkles/doc/Database.md

 Light curve analysis is due to start on **September 30** (the Twinkles 1 data release).

 We need:
-* A *single* database that can hold approximately XXX records.
+* A *single* database that can hold approximately 3G records.
 * The data to be accessible by everyone.

 Proposed solution:
-* XXX tables set up by XXX script.
+* Qserv tables set up by Qserv ingest scripts.
 * One instance, at XXX.